prabhu/terraform-shiftleft/deployments/sample-gitlab/README.md

 # Introduction

-This repo contains sample terraform scripts required to deploy ShiftLeft Inspect to your organization's GitLab repositories.
+This repo contains sample terraform scripts required to deploy ShiftLeft NG SAST to your organization's GitLab repositories.
 Currently, only group variables containing the ShiftLeft tokens are created by this module.

 ## Who should use this script?